metaclass-nl/tutorial-api-platform/README.md

     document.getElementById('root')
 );
 ```
-Notice that the navigation is inside the ConnectedRouter component so that its Link
+Notice that the navigation is inside the ConnectedRouter component so that it will work
-components will work with the router.
+with the router.
 An extra div had to be added around it because
-the  ConnectedRouter component can only hace one element.
+the  ConnectedRouter component can only house one element.

 Notice that another div was added to wrap around the Switch component.
 It allows to specify styles for it in a a css stylesheet.